-“It is arguably the single most powerful antiwar act in American history,” Martin Sheen once recounted about the May 17, 1968 burning of draft files in Catonsville, Md., by nine unusual suspects to protest the Vietnam War.
+“It is arguably the single most powerful antiwar act in American history,” Martin Sheen once said of the May 17, 1968 burning of draft files in Catonsville, Md., by nine unusual suspects protesting the Vietnam War.
 The Catonsville Nine, as they came to be called, marked the beginning of dramatic new forms of antiwar resistance.
-When seven men and two women — all Catholic, including two priests, Dan and Phil Berrigan — broke into a draft office, stole files and publicly destroyed them as an act of nonviolent resistance against war and imperialism, the face of protest changed.
-But the iconic images and audio from that historic event were almost lost in the annals of history.
+When seven men and two women — all Catholic, including two priests, Daniel and Philip Berrigan — broke into a draft office, stole files and publicly destroyed them as an act of nonviolent resistance against war and imperialism, the face of protest changed.
+But the iconic images and audio from that historic event were almost lost to the annals of history.

-McGrath, who can be seen in the footage holding the boom-mic, was the only television reporter alerted about the protest and arrived with his contact, local peace activist Greenville Whitman, just after the files had been doused with homemade napalm.
+McGrath, who can be seen in the footage holding the boom-mic, was the only television reporter alerted to the protest.
+He arrived with his contact, local peace activist Greenville Whitman, just after the files had been doused with homemade napalm.
 Then John Hogan struck a match and the rest — the Berrigans, Marjorie and Tom Melville, Brother David Darst, Mary Moylan, George Mische and Tom Lewis — quickly followed suit, sealing their fate.
 Meanwhile, McGrath and his crew — soundman Ed Smith and cameraman Bob Boyer —captured almost all of it.
-Although in all of the excitement, Smith was a little slow to get the audio rolling.
+However, in all of the excitement, Smith was a little slow to get the audio rolling.

 There had been a brief window of opportunity for the film footage to be broadcast, but WBAL general manger Brent Gunts unilaterally decided that the film footage would not be aired.
 The indirect explanation McGrath received from his boss was that there were concerns that the station might lose its FCC broadcasting license.